Who am I?

 Hobbies and Interests

-I continue to have a keen interest in computers, and I now run two Web sites.
-This one, which is a personal site and which (much to my surprise) has something like a million hits a year - pages on the site have been quoted in various publications (including in Lord Melvin Bragg's book, The Adventure of English), copied or quoted online as reference sources, and they even feature in at least two university theses.
+This one is a personal site, reflecting my own interests - in particular, it reflects my long-standing love of America.
+It isn't updated very often these days, but still has something like a million hits a year.
+Pages on the site have been quoted in various publications (including in Lord Melvin Bragg's book, The Adventure of English), copied or quoted online as reference sources, and they even feature in at least two university theses.

 And now ...